Andrew Symonds: Kent

 Between 1999 and 2004, Symonds played for Kent.
 He joined the club as an overseas player for the first time ahead of the 1999 County Championship and was also brought in as an injury replacement for Daryll Cullinan during the 2001 County Championship.

 He eventually made his mark in T20 cricket which was in its early days during his stint with Kent.
 He also featured for Kent in the inaugural edition of the 2003 Twenty20 Cup and played an influential knock of an unbeaten 96 runs off just 37 balls with a strike rate of 259.45 against Hampshire in a group stage match.
 His knock which came at a strike rate of over 250 was a surprise given that T20 cricket was in its very early days.
 His knock sealed the deal for Kent as the modest target of 146 was reached within just 12 overs.

 Some of his highlights came on 2 July 2004 when he hit a 43-ball 112 for Kent Spitfires in a Twenty20 Cup match against Middlesex Crusaders.
 He scored 112 in 37 minutes and his century, which came at 34 balls, was the then world record for the fastest ever century in T20 cricket.
 His record stood for nine years before being surpassed by Chris Gayle, during the 2013 Indian Premier League, who did it in 30 balls.
 Symonds' knock comprised a flurry of boundaries including 18 fours and three sixes which came at a strike rate of 260.46 and his knock helped Kent to win the rain-affected match convincingly by seven wickets with 29 balls to spare.

 He appeared in 49 first-class matches for Kent, scoring 3,526 runs for the club at an average of 45.20, including 12 centuries, and also taking 65 wickets.
 He also played in 62 List A matches for Kent, scoring 1,690 runs at an average of 30.17, and took 69 wickets at an average of 21.53.
 In 2020, Kent supporters named him as the club's Greatest Overseas Player in the white ball format.

 Indian Premier League

 In February 2008, Symonds was signed by the Indian Premier League (IPL) franchise Deccan Chargers for US$1,350,000, which made him the second-most-expensive player in the league at that time.
 During the 2008 competition, Symonds scored 117 not out from 53 balls against Rajasthan Royals.
 The Royals ended up winning the game, with Symonds conceding 19 runs from the final over, with 17 required to win.
-Symonds started the third season convincingly, scoring two 50s in his first three games with the side in 2010.
+Symonds started the third season convincingly, scoring two 50s in his first three games with the team in 2010.
 The following year he was contracted by Mumbai Indians for US$850,000.